ansible-buch/cbi/README.md

 ## Content of an app directory:

-- `app.yml`: Optional file that contains app-specific informations like required permissions or version information
 - `blueprint`: contains Jinja-Templates and `info.yml`, which describes the transformation sources and targets
 - `tasks`: Task files